 Appendix A: Suggested Procedure for Filling out the Five-Year Report

-The five-year report is a web-based, online form that the user fills out over the internet.
-The Commission suggests copying the form into a Microsoft Word format so that the answers to the questions can be stored and presented to your work group for approval prior to submittal.
-Once the Microsoft Word document is ready, the submitter would cut and paste the answers from the Word document into the online form.
-Instructions are set out below:
+The five-year report will be submitted using an online database that the user fills out and then transmits to the Commission over the internet.
+The database will accommodate the storage of data, information and answers to database questions before final submittal to the Commission.
+Once the report is ready for submittal to the Commission, the submitter would simply click on the submittal button to transmit the report to the Commission.
+An illustration is below:

 Appendix B: Steps in the Five-Year Report Review Process

-Upon receipt of a five-year report (report) from a county, the Commission will provide the report to the Technical Panel (TP) and Statewide Advisory Committee (SAC).
+Upon receipt of a five-year report (report) from a county through the submittal of the report in the database, the Commission will provide the report to the Technical Panel (TP) and Statewide Advisory Committee (SAC).

 TP review and evaluation.
-The TP will review and evaluate the report to assist the Director in the decision to concur or not with assertion of the work group.
-Adding time for the Technical Panel members to review each others comments.
-Enhancement.
+The TP will review and evaluate the report to assist the Director in the decision to concur or not with assertion of the work group on whether it has met the work plan's protection and enhancement goals and benchmarks.
+Whether a work group is meeting a work plan’s enhancement goals and benchmarks depends on if the work plan includes enhancement goals and benchmarks and funding being made available for them.

-After their review and evaluation, TP members can provide comments to the director using the templateTemplate.
-Through the Ttemplate, in addition to comments about the report, each TP member will be given the opportunity to provide a short summary (2-3 sentences) of their recommendations for inclusion in the director’s decision letter to the county.
-Counties will also be provided with the full comments from each TP member by email.
+After their review and evaluation, TP members can provide comments to the director using the database or other suitable form provided by the Commission.
+Each TP member will be provided an opportunity to review other TP member comments before finalizing their own.
+Through the database or other suitable form provided by the Commission, in addition to comments about the report, each TP member will be given the opportunity to provide a short summary (2-3 sentences) of their recommendations for inclusion in the director’s decision letter to the county.
+Counties will also be allowed access to the full comments from each TP member.

 The director will review TP comments and consider them during the Director’s decision-making process.